zackse/taskforge/DESIGN.md

   - Postgres
   - MongoDB
   - S3 / Object Storage
-- REST API Server built on tsk\_lib
+- REST API Server built on taskforge\_lib
 - GUI Frontends (QT is a good choice)
 - Modifier statements on queries such as `LIMIT` or `ORDER BY`
 - Configurable canned queries